 Rook = 5.0

 There are no double Queens, a player may only promote to a piece available from the set.

 Pawns may promote to a Chesster, but again there is only allowed one per player.

 Whilst its greatest weakness is having no move of its own, the Chesster has a very powerful quality and that is not merely the element of surprise, or any super combos acquired through play.
-It is actually the invulnerability to many attacks!
-This is because its ability to imitate means any undefended piece attacking it merely guarantees itself an own capture.
+It is the ability to change its powers and thence adapt to any position in which any other Chess piece would usually be unable to find a role.

 The fault of its predecessor is its inability to be adaptable in a planning scenario.
 Yet the Chesster opens up a whole realm of new possibilities by its new found connection to the movements of its comrades and its enemies.

 This marvelous new Chess piece not only provides a naturally adapted movement of character, but creates a grande embrace unto the whole game in hand, by its unique relationship to the very conversation of Chess.